codeurjc/juegos-en-red-projects/README.md

-# juegos-en-red
+# Juegos en red 2017-2018

-Projects developed by the students of the subject Network Games (Juegos en Red) at Universidad Rey Juan Carlos
+Projects developed by the students of the subject Network Games (Juegos en Red) at Universidad Rey Juan Carlos.

 ## Rick And Morty: Hide and Meeseek